deegeeooh/StarInvaders/README.md

 # StarInvaders
  Unity 2D prototype Arcade shooter

-Starinvaders is inpired on the classic vertical arcade shoot'em-ups from the 80's
+Starinvaders is inpired on the classic hardcore vertical arcade shoot'em-ups from the 80's with the main goal revolving around getting the highest score possible.

 This prototype is developed as part of the GameDev.TV 2D Unity/C# course, with several additions